Co-founder & CEO Dioxycle

 After studying law, he left the Congo with a few literary manuscripts and moved to France at the age of 22, where he obtained a DEA in law from the University of Paris-Dauphine.
 He now lives between France and the United States, where he teaches at UCLA.
 He has received several awards for his work, including the Prix Renaudot for "Mémoires de porc-épic" (Seuil, 2006), and places his split identity at the heart of his work.
 His latest book, "Rumeurs d'Amérique" (Plot, 2020), paints a portrait of another America, one in which he is both intimate and a stranger.

 After graduating from the École normale supérieure (ENS), Sciences Po Paris and from the National Assembly's administrator competition, she worked with the Center for Strategic and International Studies (CSIS), before heading the IFRI's Energy Centre.
 After holding various positions within the AREVA group, she chairs "La Fabrique de la Cité", a think-tank on urban innovations founded and supported by the VINCI group.
-An expert in urban and energy issues, she is also a member of the board of directors of several foundations.
+An expert in geopolitical, energy and urban issues, she is a company director and is involved in Replanet.
+She writes a bi-monthly column for L'Express on the ecological transition and its challenges.

 Professor at Mines Paris - PSL, Director of the Transition Institute 1.5 of Mines Paris - PSL, Member of the IPCC